Nina Tucker: Casting

 Neighbours approached Goodrem about appearing in the show after they saw the video for her debut single, "I Don't Care"; she was offered the role of Nina Tucker in early 2002.
 Goodrem almost turned down the part because she was not happy with the character written for her.
 She had just signed a record deal with Sony Records and felt the part did not suit her music.
 The Neighbours producers agreed to rewrite the role of Nina for her.

 In July 2003, Goodrem was diagnosed with Hodgkin's lymphoma and was forced to leave the show to begin treatment.
 Goodrem was written out of Neighbours, and script producer, Luke Devenish, said: "She had to concentrate on her health, so there was no getting around it.
 There was absolutely no question of attempting to keep her working."
 Nina departed in October 2003, with an exit storyline that allowed for a return in the future.
 Three months' worth of scripts were rewritten, and a new character, Carmella Cammeniti (Natalie Blair), was created and introduced to cover Nina's planned storyline with Connor O'Neill (Patrick Harvey).

 In March 2004, it was announced that Goodrem would be returning to Neighbours to finish her contract.
 Of her return, a spokesperson said "We never thought we'd see her back.
 Her illness stunned us all and her vastly improved health now thrills us.
 We can't wait for the days she's back on the set.
 This is where it all started for her."
 Goodrem told TV Week that it was important to her to tie up Nina's storylines and added: "I really felt that Nina and myself had a lot of unfinished business there."
+Goodrem returned to the set on 12 May.
 Due to Goodrem's busy schedule, the producers made sure all her scenes were shot in three days.
 She returned to screens in Australia on 6 September.

 Goodrem was one of many ex-cast members who returned to Neighbours in 2005 for an episode that celebrated the 20th anniversary of the show.
 Goodrem said that she "couldn't be happier" about going back to Neighbours.